Columbia Home

 Q: How do I set up my favorite mail program to work with the Math Dept. server?

-A: To read your e-mail, you should set the server address to “math.columbia.edu”, and server type to “IMAP” (you should not use “POP” unless absolutely necessary since it can corrupt mail folders, and may not be available in the future).
-You also need to choose the option to encrypt the connection (“SSL), some programs require you to specify the port (993 for IMAP/SSL), but this is normally set correctly automatically.
+For reading email, you should set the server address to “math.columbia.edu”, and server type to “IMAP”.
+You also need to choose the option to encrypt the connection (“SSL/TLS”) and “normal password” as the authentication method.
+Some programs require you to specify the port (993 for IMAP/SSL), but this is normally set correctly automatically.
 Your “username” should not include the “@math.columbia.edu” part of your email address.

 To send out e-mail (i.e. to specify the “SMTP server”), you have various options.
 Note that the “From” line information in your e-mail is set by the e-mail program you use, the SMTP server doesn’t not change the e-mail, it just forwards it to its destination, so, any SMTP server that will let you use it should be fine.
 Two possibilities are: